betterFORM/betterFORM/fore/doc/isomer.md

 ## Overview of HTML enhancements

-This section describes the additional attributes provided by W3Forms to enhance native HTML behavior.
+This section describes the additional attributes provided by Isomer to enhance native HTML behavior.

 Two controls that share the same name (specifiy the same value for the `name`attribute) they are bound to the same data node.
 If the bound data node changes all bound controls will be updated to reflect the new value.